Maori cultural experiences

 Lose yourself in New Zealand’s greatest museum, Te Papa

 Located on Wellington’s waterfront, Te Papa is an essential stop on any North Island sojourn.
-While its contemporary Toi Art gallery adds lashings of colour, extraordinary Maori and other Polynesian collections paint in vivid detail the history of Aotearoa’s Pacific soul.
+While its contemporary Toi Art gallery adds lashings of color, extraordinary Maori and other Polynesian collections paint in vivid detail the history of Aotearoa’s Pacific soul.

 Reviews